 Because economic indicators measure a country’s economic situation, changes in reported conditions directly affect a country’s price and money supply.
 However, it is important to keep in mind that the indicators discussed above are not the only ones that affect currency prices.
 Reports from important people, speeches, tweets of senators and representatives of the country, political tensions, and many technical factors can also greatly affect the value of a currency.
 When doing fundamental analysis in the Forex market:

 Have an economic calendar available that lists the indicators and when they were published.
 Also, be careful about the future.
 Most markets move in anticipation of a specific indicator or report to be released at a later time and push the price forward.
 But if the report or what was expected was different, the fluctuations will intensify.

 Find out the economic indicators that are attracting more and more market attention at any given time.
 Such indicators are the catalyst for most price and volume movements.
 For example, when the US dollar is weak, inflation is often one of the indicators.

 Know the market expectations for the data and then pay attention to meeting the expectations.
 This is much more important than the data itself.
 Sometimes, there is a huge difference between expectations and actual results.
 If so, be aware of the possible justifications for this difference.

 Do not react to the news too quickly.
 Most numbers are published and then corrected and everything can change quickly.
 Pay attention to these corrections, as they may be a useful tool for monitoring trends and responding more accurately to future reports.

 On the Ziwox terminal, you can find the fundamental analysis and the final result of the analysis for every currency.

 It is an overview of currency pair fundamental analysis based on economic news and currency economy outlook.
-It shows you the current bias is Bullish or Bearish with power stretch.
-This indicator shows the currency potential to grow or decline in futures and power/stretch shows the speed of these changes.
+It shows you whether the current bias is Bullish or Bearish with a power stretch.
+This indicator shows the currency’s potential to grow or decline in futures and power/stretch shows the speed of these changes.